 Quercetin is a flavonoid, a type of beneficial plant pigment.
 Most vegetables and fruits contain quercetin at varying levels but foods with higher amounts include dill, buckwheat, cacao powder, red onions, spring onions, raw cranberries, raw kale, white onion and cilantro.
 Fight protate cancer with quercetin and green tea.

-Luteolin is another type of flavonoid that can be found in lemongrass, broccoli, green beans, carrots and bell peppers, and it considered Traditional Chinese Medicine’s most promising cancer and inflammation fighter.
+Luteolin is another type of flavonoid that can be found in lemongrass, broccoli, green beans, carrots and bell peppers, and it is considered Traditional Chinese Medicine’s most promising cancer and inflammation fighter.

 - Omega 3

-Omega 3-rich food sources include mackerel, herring, red salmon, sablefish, pink salmon (canned), sardines (canned), tuna (canned), cold pressed flaxseed oil, flaxseed, chia seed, hemp seed and walnuts.
+Omega 3-rich food sources include mackerel, herring, red salmon, sablefish, pink salmon (canned), sardines (canned), tuna (canned), cold-pressed flaxseed oil, flaxseed, chia seed, hemp seed and walnuts.
 Krill oil is a great choice because of it’s high anti-oxidant content.

 One thing you may notice about the list above is that it contains natural, nutrient-dense food sources.
 That’s because foods that are largely devoid of nutrients — sugar, refined carbohydrates, processed foods, hydrogenated fats — are pro-inflammatory foods that promote increased inflammation in our cells.